cockpit-project/cockpit/doc/urls.md

    contents of the file changes.

  * ```/cache/xxxxxxxxxxxxxxx/path/to/file.ext``` are files which are
-   cached by modules for as long as possible.
-The checksum changes when any of the contents of the given module change.
+   cached by packages for as long as possible.
+The checksum changes when any of the contents of the given package change.
 Only available after authentication and retrieving a resource1 listing.

- * ```/res/host/module/path/to/file.ext``` are files from modules that are not cached.
+ * ```/res/host/package/path/to/file.ext``` are files from packages that are not cached.
 Only available after authentication.